konveyor/konveyor.github.io/content/Forklift/InstallingForklift/upgrade.md

 * **Automatic:** Starts upgrades automatically.
 * **Manual** Forces approval to start the upgrade.
 See [Manually approving a pending Operator upgrade](https://docs.okd.io/latest/operators/admin/olm-upgrading-operators.html#olm-approving-pending-upgrade_olm-upgrading-operators) in the OKD documentation.

-5. Verify that the forklift-ui pod is in a **Ready** state before you log in to the web console:
+5. Verify that the forklift-ui pod is in a **Ready** state before logging into the web console:
 ```
 $ kubectl get pods -n konveyor-forklift
 ```